 Following research on the internet, many prospective buyers continue to frequent resorts and take tours but they use these visits more as inspections to see if a certain resort or hospitality brand is worthy of their money.
 However, some unsuspecting visitors continue to be drawn in by good rental deals or vacation packages and, before they know it, they've signed on the dotted line and walked away with a timeshare purchase from the developer.
 In this case, they've spent more money than they should for the product.

 Resorts = Commission

-The important thing to remember when looking at how to buy a timeshare is the way the resorts operate.
+The important thing to remember when looking at how to buy a timeshare is the way the resorts operate and the added timeshare costs that come with buying directly from a resort.
 The resort has a team of sales people on staff waiting to show vacationers around the facility in the hope they will want to buy a timeshare.
 The problem is that those sales commissions are built into the price quoted at the resort, in addition to the marketing expenses that it took to get the consumer into the resort in the first place.

 Sales and marketing expenditures are on average about 50 percent of the cost of a timeshare at the resort.
 It is similar to the experience of purchasing a car.
 For those customers looking to drive off the lot in a new car, they pay a premium price which will also cover the sales, marketing and commissions associated with that sale.
 A consumer looking at a pre-owned car will pay significantly less because the car has already been used by the previous owner - and without the sales and marketing costs.

 Timeshare works in a very similar pattern - but with an important distinction.
 The "new" buyer who purchases at the resort is buying into the same resort that a resale purchaser is buying into.
 Many times the owner who bought from the developer is vacationing next to the owner who bought a timeshare resale.
 So why would someone pay more through the resort to stay in the same resort as the resale buyer?